biotope/biotope-element/docs/attr-parsing.md

   - `array`
   - `function`

-__Note 📝:__ The difference between having just a `'text'` or a `{ name: 'text', type: 'string' }` is definitely big - the former accepts any type of value without question, passing it through to the props with not conversions, while the latter forces a conversion to a string, so the number `1` would become a string with that number: `'1'`.
+__📝 Note:__ The difference between having just a `'text'` or a `{ name: 'text', type: 'string' }` is definitely big - the former accepts any type of value without question, passing it through to the props with no conversion, while the latter forces a conversion to a string, so the number `1` would become a string with that number: `'1'`.

-## Manual Conversion
+## Manual conversion
-If your type is just too complex for it to be converted automatically, then you can use the `converter` property we provide and set up your own conversion function.
+If your type is just too specific for it to be converted automatically (like an `enum` value that only accepts certain strings or number), then you can use the `converter` property we provide and set up your own conversion function.

 ```javascript
 MyButton.attributes = [